Ah, autumn!

 This by far my favorite time of the year – from the tastes to the scents to the scenery.

 Apples are definitely one of my favorite parts of fall.
-I adore exploring the abundance of flavors this time of year has to offer.
+I love exploring the abundance of flavors this time of year has to offer.

 Today, I’m thrilled to share with you one of my all-time favorite recipes: Apple Bread Pudding.

-This scrumptious dessert (or breakfast!) is perfect for satisfying those sweet cravings, while celebrating the essence of fall.
-So let’s dive into this delightful recipe, shall we?
+This dessert (or breakfast!) is perfect for satisfying those sweet cravings, while celebrating the essence of fall.

 Origins